 The Environmental Protection Agency (EPA) has finalized the Dental Effluent Guidelines which will be effective July 14, 2017.
-Dentists who place amalgam or rarely remove amalgam will be required to install an amalgam separator and follow two Best Management Practices (BMPs).
+Dentists who place or remove amalgam, except in limited circumstances, will be required to install an amalgam separator and follow two Best Management Practices (BMPs).

 Dental practices that are currently discharging will have until July 14, 2020 to install their amalgam separator.
 However, practices that start discharging after July 14, 2017 will need to install one immediately.
 In both situations, the dental practice will need to submit a One-Time Compliance Report to Regional San.